-FONTPROP Looking at Font Properties
+FONTPR0P Looking at Font Properties

 It is possible to see the properties of a fontdescriptor.
-This is done with the function FONTPROP.
+This s done with the function FONTPROP.
 For the following examples, the fontdescriptor used will be the one returned by the function (DEFAULTFONT 'DISPLAY).
 In other words, the fontdescriptor examined will be the default display font for the system.

-There are many properties of a font that might be useful to you.
+There are many properties of a font that might be useful for you.
 Some of these are:

-FAMILY To see the family of a font descriptor, type:

-(FONTPROP (DEFAULTFONT 'DISPLAY) 'FAMILY)

-SIZE

-As above, this is a positive integer that determines the height of the font in printer's points.
-As an example, the SIZE of the current default font is:
+FAMILY To see the family of a font descriptor, type: (FONTPROP (DEFAULTFONT 'DISPLAY) 'FAMILY) SIZE As above, this is a positive integer that determines the height of the font in printer's points.
+As an example, the SIZE of the current default font is: Exec (INTERLISP) 129+ (FONTPROP (DEFAULTFONT 'DISPLAY) 'SIZE) 10 130+ Figure 16-3.
+Value of Font Property SIZE of Default Font ASCENT The value of this property is a positive integer, the maximum height of

+ASCENT The value of this property is a positive integer, the maximum height of any character in the specified font from the baseline (bottom).
+The top of the tallest character in the font, then, will be at (BASELINE + ASCENT - 1).
+For example, the ASCENT of the default font is:

+'''

 Exec (INTERLISP)

+1284 (FONTPROP (DEFAULTFONT 'DISPLAY) 'ASCENT)

+9

+1294

 '''

-1284 (FONTPROP (DEFAULTFONT 'DISPLAY) 'SIZE)

-10

-1304

-'''

-Figure 16-3.
-Value of Font Property SIZE of Default Font

-ASCENT

-The value of this property is a positive integer, the maximum height of any character in the specified font from the baseline (bottom).
-The top of the tallest character in the font, then, will be at (BASELINE + ASCENT - 1).
-For example, the ASCENT of the default font is: Exec (INTERLISP) 1284 (FONTPROP (DEFAULTFONT 'DISPLAY) 'ASCENT) 9 1294